isomerpages/mlaw-cmc/_our-service/FAQs.md

 <p><strong><u>Neighbour Disputes from Tampines (During Pilot)</u></strong>
 </p>
 <p>If remediation does not materialise because the Respondent declines or
-fails to respond, you can apply for Directed Remediation through our online application <a href="https://cmc.mlaw.gov.sg/apply-for-mediation/" rel="noopener noreferrer nofollow" target="_blank"><u>form</u></a>.
-You can also call the MinLaw Enquiry Line at 1800 2255 529* during office hours.
-This means attendance at a CMC mediation session is compulsory for both parties.</p>
+fails to respond, you can call the MinLaw Enquiry Line at 1800 2255 529* during office hours<em>. </em>This means attendance at a CMC mediation session is compulsory for both parties.</p>
 <p><strong><u>Neighbour Disputes from all other Towns (During Pilot)</u></strong>
 </p>
 <p>If remediation does not materialise because the Respondent declines or
-fails to respond, we will issue you with a Certificate of Waiver.
+fails to respond, we will issue you with an outcome letter.
 You have the option to file a claim at the CDRT.</p>
 <hr>
 </div>
 </details>